-All buildings in the area have been numbered to allow reference to a space and its surrounding buildings with ease.
-For example, Buildings 1 and 2 define Space 1-2.
-The numbering system and the relationship of the buildings may be seen in the photographs of the model (Figs. 1, 2, 3, 4 and 5 on pages 4 to 6).
+All buildings in the area have been numbered for the sake of convenience.
+This allows us to refer to a space and its surrounding buildings with ease.
+For example, Buildings 1 and 2 define space 1-2.
+The numbering system and the relationship of the buildings may be seen in the aerial photographs of the model (see figures 1, 2, 3, 4 and 5, pages 4 to 6).